 While other local holiday events vary from year to year, Christmas in Blue Ridge GA never disappoints!

 READ MORE: The 20 Best Things to Do in Blue Ridge, GA

-While often overlooked because it’s so close to the ever-popular Alpine Helen, Cleveland GA’s Christmas celebrations rank with some of the best in the state, drawing in crowds with infectious yuletide spirit.
+While often overlooked because it’s so close to the ever-popular Alpine Helen, Cleveland GA’s Christmas celebrations rank with some of the best in the state of Georgia, drawing in crowds with infectious yuletide spirit.

 The season kicks off with the Christmas In The Mountains Celebration & Lighted Parade, which is one of the biggest holiday events in White County.

 There’s also a Holiday Market on the Cleveland Courthouse Square, the Merry Merchants Open House, and a Community Christmas tree lighting in Freedom Park.
 The night comes to a euphoric close with the annual Christmas parade in downtown Cleveland.

 The North Georgia Wildlife & Safari Park in Cleveland also hosts its own holiday celebration, which is filled with delightful Christmas music, hot cocoa, and a live Nativity featuring the park’s animals.

 Special Starry Night Tours are also available, allowing you to take a walk through the zoo under the stars and enjoy the season alongside family, friends, and some incredible animals!